 24. Try a traditional “pan con tomate” for breakfast

-Pan con Tomate is probably my favourite breakfast to have in Spain.
-It is usually a piece of bread that is toasted, and served with mashed tomatoes, olive oil, and salt.
+Pan con Tomate is probably my favorite breakfast to have in Spain.
+It is usually a piece of bread that is toasted and served with mashed tomatoes, olive oil, and salt.
 It sounds very basic but it’s it is very tasty.
 It’s a very typical breakfast in Madrid that you can find at all breakfast places or bakeries.
 The best way to start your day!

 If you feel like it, you can even order tomato and ham!

 25. Enjoy a Tinto de Verano at Plaza Olavide